Web Design NC III with TESDA

 <h1>to<h6>) define content hierarchy, while paragraphs (<p>) group related text. -

-18Links and Images4m
+18Links and Images

 Links connect web pages together.
 The